A-Tr/recruitment-node/README.md

 This service is organized following a Domain Driven Design philosophy.
 There are two main domains: `Users` and `Certificates`, and each corresponding domain has its files contained inside the `src/domains` folder.
 In these folders, we split the logic between the Controller (for managing routes), Service (where our business logic is stored) and Repository (data access layer); and also the corresponding models.

 ### Testing
-It is a work in progress, code is not fully tested.
 Library used for testing is [Jest](https://jestjs.io/), you can run the unit tests with the command `npm run test`.
 If you want to check the code coverage, a `npm run test:cover` script is also included.

-### Further improvements
-Right now, user **passwords are stored raw in the database**, which is one of the worst things you can do.
-It should be replaced with password hashing; package `bcrypt` is included for this feature.

 --------------------------------------------------------------------------------------------